For US Healthcare Professionals

 In a prespecified secondary analysis of efficacy after Week 48 applying treatment failure rules (TFR)1:

-Patients who lose response or are unable to tolerate treatment are likely to discontinue treatment, which may increase the response rate in an as-observed or TFR analysis.
+Patients who lose response or are unable to tolerate treatment are likely to discontinue treatment, which may increase the response rate in an as-observed analysis.

 Data shown include patients randomized at Week 0 to TREMFYA® arm and placebo arm patients who crossed over to receive TREMFYA® at Weeks 16, 20, and q8w thereafter.